1. Overview

 Revisions

-Timely, published estimates are provisional estimates, which give an initial indicator of population or migration based on early data and assumptions about people's migration status based on past behaviour.
+Timely, published estimates are provisional estimates, which give an initial indicator of population or migration based on early data and assumptions about people’s migration status, based on past behaviour.
 These are updated when more data relating to people who arrive in the reference period and whether they stay in the UK for at least 12 months become available.
 In statistical outputs, we refer to the planned updates resulting from improvements to data or methods as revisions.
 Our approach to revisions is guided by international best practice and is consistent with our Guide to statistical revisions.
 Further details can be found in our Revisions policy.

-Details about the revisions made can be found in Section 8 of our long-term international migration bulletins.
+Details about the revisions made can be found in section 8 of our long-term international migration bulletins.

 These types of planned revisions should not be confused with errors in released statistics, which are genuine mistakes.
 Despite our best efforts and quality control procedures, mistakes can happen.
-When they do, corrections are made in a timely manner, announced and clearly explained to users in line with the Code of Practice for Statistics.
+When they do, corrections are made in a timely manner, announced and clearly explained to users in line with the Code of Practice for Official Statistics.

-Back to table of contents8.
-Glossary
+Back to table of contents

 Administrative data